 Survey

-To review the operation of the children’s disability network teams, all CDNT team members and managers, including therapy managers / heads of discipline, across the country will be invited to complete an online survey.
-Feedback on suitability and relevance of potential survey questions will be sought from HSE National Disabilities Operations, CHO PDS leads and the advisory group members.
+To review the operation of the children’s disability network teams, all CDNT team members and managers, including therapy managers / heads of discipline, across the country will be invited to complete online surveys.
+Surveys will ask the participants to identify which CDNT they work in, though answering won’t be compulsory.
+This information will be used to combine survey, interview and focus group data in the 14 CDNTs sampled for analysis.
+Feedback on suitability and relevance of potential survey questions will be sought from HSE National Disabilities Operations, PDS leads and the advisory group members.
 A short pilot study will be conducted.

 The survey will consist of scales and free-text questions based on the 12 principles of the PDS self-audit tool.
 Questions will be developed that will create a useful base line for future follow-up surveys.
-Some initial illustrative examples are provided in Appendix 1.

 Interviews and focus groups